 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display satellite data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples provide the general knowledge required to to load and display satellite data.
+The problem sets below introduce new topics related to the data, as well as challenge your knowledge of McIDAS-V. It is recommend that you attempt to complete each problem set before reading the solutions provided below the problem set.

 Create a new local dataset for the mudslide files contained in <local path>/Data/Satellite/ fy2e_ir_zhouqu.

-Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event and change the enhancement to System -> Inverse Grayscale.
+Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event

+Change the enhancement to System -> Inverse Grayscale.

-Change the range to enhance the colder clouds, create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow, add a color bar to the image display window, and save the loop as an animated gif.
+Change the range to enhance the colder clouds: create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow

+add a color bar to the image display window

+save the loop as an animated gif.

 Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.

-Then, load several different bands of temperature (10.8 µm, 3.8 µm, etc.) and loop through the different bands.
+load several different bands of temperature (10.8 µm, 3.8 µm, etc.) and loop through the different bands.

-Display a masked loop of FY2E 10.8 µm brightness images from the Zhou Qu mudslide event and overlay a masked range of 6.8 µm brightness images.
+Display a masked loop of FY2E 10.8 µm brightness images from the Zhou Qu mudslide event

+overlay a masked range of 6.8 µm brightness images.

-Load a data transect for each image and sync them together.
+Load a data transect for each image and sync them.

 Load a data probe/time series for the 10.8 µm temperature values with the 6.8 µm temperatures on the same graph.

 Create a new projection to center the display over China, and change the display to use this projection.

 Problem Set #1 – Solution